DrDonk/unlocker/README.md

 * check  - check the patch status of your VMware installation

 ### Building on Linux
+The Go language allows cross-compilation for multiple platforms and architectures.
+It is possible to compile the unlocker on Windows, Linux and macOS for VMware Workstation on Linux and Windows.

 To build from source, do the following:
 1. Install go from your distro's repos
 2. `go install github.com/tc-hib/go-winres@latest`
 3. `export PATH="$PATH:$HOME/go/bin"`
 4. `git clone https://github.com/DrDonk/unlocker.git`
 5. `cd unlocker`
-6. `sh build.sh`
+6. `sh build.sh x.y.z` where x.y.z is a version number; e.g. 4.2.1.
 7. `cd dist/linux`
 8. Run the binaries as needed.

 NOTE: If you want to build from the source of the latest release and not of the latest commit, change the add `--branch <tag_name>` to the `git clone` command.
 For example, if you want to clone from the v4.2.1 tag, type in `git clone --branch v4.2.1 https://github.com/DrDonk/unlocker.git`.

 ## 5. VMware Downloads
 These URLs will link to the latest versions of VMware's hosted products: